qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 ## intent:what_is_bills_folder
 - What is the "Bills & Receipts" folder?
 - Hello, What is the "Bills & Receipts" folder?
+- What is "Bills & Receipts" folder?
+- What does the "Bills & Receipts" folder do?
+- "Bills & Receipts" folder do?
+- What functions does the "Bills & Receipts" folder have?

 ## intent:what_is_packages_folder
 - What is the "Packages" folder?
 - Hello, What is the "Packages" folder?
+- What is "Packages" folder?
+- What does the "Packages" folder do?
+- "Packages" folder do?
+- What functions does the "Packages" folder have?

 ## intent:what_is_snooze
 - What is Snooze?
 - Hello, What is Snooze?
 - what is the snooze
+- What does the snooze do?
+- snooze do?
+- What functions does the snooze have?

 ## intent:what_is_the_entertainment_folder
 - What is the "Entertainment" folder?